Setting up the online store: Introduction

 For the purposes of this quick start guide, we will use plentyShop Ceres, the payment methods PayPal and cash in advance, as well as DHL as shipping provider.
 If you do not want to use some of them, skip the respective chapters of the quick start guide.

-On the left you can see your plugin sets.
+The table shows your plugin sets.
 Sets are collections of plugins that all impact the design and functionality of your store as a whole.
 By linking a set to a client, you activate it for the associated store.
 Later on you can also create new sets without linking them to a client.This allows you to test changes without them impacting your live environment.
 Throughout this quick start, we will only work with the standard-shop set provided by default, however.
 First, unlink the set from the client.

-Unlinking a set:
+Unlinking a plugin set:

-Click on the Link plugin sets button.
+Click on Link clients and plugin sets button ().

-→ The Link plugin sets window opens.
+→ The Manage clients window opens.

 Right next to the plugin sets, you will find filter settings.
 You can use these to display a different selection of plugins according to various criteria.
 When you open a plugin set, it shows all plugins installed in that set by default.